mariazevedo88/travels-java-api/README.md

 **Where:**

-`sum` – a BigDecimal specifying the total sum of transaction value.
+`sum` – a BigDecimal specifying the total sum of the amount of all travels.

-`avg` – a BigDecimal specifying the average amount of transaction value.
+`avg` – a BigDecimal specifying the average of the amount of all travels.

-`max` – a BigDecimal specifying single highest transaction value.
+`max` – a BigDecimal specifying single highest travel value.

-`min` – a BigDecimal specifying single lowest transaction value.
+`min` – a BigDecimal specifying single lowest travel value.

-`count` – a long specifying the total number of transactions.
+`count` – a long specifying the total number of travels.

 `links` - self-linking URL for the statistic.
 It is automatically generated.